allyouneedisdave/noobiwan-kenobi/README.md

 I have now cloned this repository to my C:\Users\David Lynam\noobiwan-kenobi, this is the next edit to this file that I will attempt to push to the github repository by using git bash.

+I have now added even more text, i'll merge this with the master but leave the branch in tact.